Why Are You Vegan?

 Battery cages are one of the worst tortures endured by any animal raised for food.
 These cages confine a laying hen, who produces eggs in an industrial factory farm, to an area no bigger than a piece of letter-sized paper—without space to even spread her wings as she’s born to do.
 An egg-laying hen is forced to spend her life standing and lying down on wire flooring which causes damage to her feet.
 The cages are so low that she can barely stretch her necks upwards, let alone run, hop, fly, or explore.

-Ventilation shutdown plus (VSD+) is a specific method of depopulation that involves shutting off ventilation and pumping in heat or carbon dioxide.
-VSD+ has been used through the recent avian influenza outbreak to deliberately put millions of chickens and other birds to death en masse.shutdown plus (VSD+) is an incredibly inhumane method of killing lots of animals at once by shutting off air supply and driving up temperatures, leading to organ failure and suffocation.
+Ventilation shutdown plus (VSD+) is a specific method of depopulation that involves shutting off ventilation and pumping in heat or carbon dioxide to kill animals.
+VSD+ has been used to deliberately put millions of chickens and other birds to death en masse shutdowns plus (VSD+) is an incredibly inhumane method of killing lots of animals at once by shutting off air supply and driving up temperatures, leading to organ failure and suffocation.

 For chickens, they endure hours of suffering, suffocate, and die in agony.